aaronnorby/aaronnorby.github.io/_posts/2015-10-02-naive-bayes-racism.md

 subject of a sentence is almost never a clear-cut matter; the hope is that with enough training data, ambiguity in classification will be minimized.

-Labeled training data look like this:
+Labeled training data look like this (in a file called 'data.json'):

 ~~~javascript
 {